Apply for a taxi driver’s licence

 If you will be using your own vehicle(s) as a hackney carriage or private hire vehicle:

 Before you can start taking passengers for hire and reward you need to get a licence for your vehicle – click here to apply for a vehicle licence.
+You should not do this until you have received your driver’s licence.

 If you intend to run your own company

 If you wish to start up a company accepting bookings for private hire vehicles, you will need to apply for a private hire vehicle operator’s licence.
+You can do this before you receive your driver’s licence if you wish, but all licences must be in place before you start to operate.

 If you will be working for an operator